-Name of applicant:

-Title of speciality:

-Position for which applying:FoundingDe FactoRe-evaluationBy equivalent examInternationally recognised

-1. In what capacity do you know the applicant?
+Name of applicant: Title of speciality: Position for which applying: Founding \square De Facto \square Re-evaluation \square By equivalent exam \square Internationally recognise sed 1.
+In what capacity do you know the applicant?
 It is not allowed that the referee is a relative or partner (business or social) of the applicant.
-One referee should be an EBVS - recognised Diplomate from the same country and of the same speciality.
-If there are no professionally qualified persons in the applicant's country or speciality, specialists in other disciplines or a senior colleague (e.g. Head of Department, Dean) may act as a referee.
-Only one academic colleague at the same institute may provide a reference.

-2. How long have you known the applicant's work?
+One referee should be an EBVS - recognised Diplomate from the same country and of the same special of there are no professionally qualified persons in the applicant's country or speciality, specialists in other disciplines or a senior colleague (e.g. Head of Department, Dean) may act as a referee.
+Only academic colleague at the same institute may provide a reference. n 2.
+How long have you known the applicant's work?
 A referee must normally have known the applicant for the five-year period prior to application/reapplication that the applicant is offering as experience in their speciality.
 A professional and not a personal reference is required.

-I know the applicant personally

-3. List the criteria by which, in your opinion, the applicant is maintaining their EBVS Specialist status.
-The EBVS expects that all Specialists have:

-• been practising (through practice, teaching and research) their speciality for at least 60% of their time (24 hours per week), for the last 5 years; • demonstrated satisfactory moral and ethical standing in the profession; • practised scientific, evidence-based veterinary medicine, which complies with animal welfare legislation. • promoted continuous improvement in the quality and standard of specialist practice • communicated effectively with the public and with professional colleagues. • I confirm that I have read the applicant's application form. • I signify below my whole-hearted support for this application for.

-Any other comment:

-Signature: Name (in capital letters): Date:
+I know the applicant personally by reputation 3.
+List the criteria by which, in your opinion, the applicant is maintaining their EBVS Specialist stat The EBVS expects that all Specialists have: us. been practising (through practice, teaching and research) their speciality for at least 60% of their time (24 hours per week), for the last 5 years; demonstrated satisfactory moral and ethical standing in the profession; practised scientific, evidence-based veterinary medicine, which complies with animal welfare legislation. promoted continuous improvement in the quality and standard of specialist practice communicated effectively with the public and with professional colleagues.
+I confirm that I have read the applicant's application form.
+I signify below my whole-hearted support for this application for.
+Any other comment: Signature: Name (in capital letters): Date: